deeptools/deepTools/manual/QC.md

 ### What it does
 The tool splits the genomes into bins of a given length.
-For each bin, the number of reads found in each BAM file is counted and a correlation is computed for all pairs of BAM files.
+For each bin, the number of reads found in each BAM file is counted and a correlation of the read coverages is computed for all pairs of BAM files.

 ### Important parameters
 bamCorrelate can be run in 2 modes: _bins_ and _bed_.

-In the bins mode, the correlation is computed based on equal length bins.
-The user has to specifcy the _number of bins_.
-This is useful to assess the overall similarity of BAM files, but due to the random sampling of the genome, outliers might be produced that will skew the correlation values.
+In the bins mode, the correlation is computed based on __randomly sampled bins of equal length__.
+The user has to specifcy the _number_ of bins.
+This is useful to assess the overall similarity of BAM files, but  outliers, such as heavily biased regions have the potential to skew the correlation values.

-In the BED-file options, the user has to supply a list of genomic regions in [BED][] format in addition to (a) BAM file(s). bamCorrelate subsequently only calculates the number of overlapping reads for these regions.
-This can be used, for example, to compare the ChIP-seq coverages of two different samples in peak regions only.
+In the BED-file options, the user supplies a list of genomic regions in [BED][] format in addition to (a) BAM file(s). bamCorrelate subsequently uses this list to compare the read coverages for these regions only.
+This can be used, for example, to compare the ChIP-seq coverages of two different samples for a set of peak regions.

 ### Output files:
   - __diagnostic plot__ the plot produced by bamCorrelate is a clustered heatmap displaying the values for each pair-wise correlation, see below for an example